donnyzanger-developers/back/README.md

 sudo a2enmod proxy_balancer
 sudo a2enmod proxy_http
 sudo service apache2 restart
-change DNS records to point to this instance's ip address run certbot process [3] to get certificate for serving over https change google oauth to point to the new url https://websitehere change stripe to point to the new url https://websitehere exit
+change DNS records to point to this instance's ip address in google cloud DNS only wait for DNS to propagate run certbot process [4] to get certificate for serving over https change google oauth to point to the new url https://websitehere change stripe to point to the new url https://websitehere exit